Posted by Jackson Peos in Weight Loss

 On the other end of the spectrum, we have the devout “flexible dieters” who glorify the incorporation of energy-dense, micronutrient-poor, highly palatable “junk” style foods within their calorie and macronutrient allowance.

 So, what’s the low down?
 Will a Pop-Tart and protein shake diet deliver the same results as one calorically matched with lean meats, fruits, vegetables and whole grains?
 Sure, putting up photos of the Mars Bar you’re ‘fitting in’ during a fat loss phase will look cool for Instagram, but are you doing yourself and the community a disservice?

 During each diet condition, the participants were provided with three daily meals and told to eat as much or as little as they wanted.
-While the calorie and macronutrient composition of the three meals in both diet conditions were matched as described above, they differed quite substantially in where the calories came from i.e., did the calories come from processed or unprocessed food sources.
+While the calorie and macronutrient composition of the three meals in both diet conditions were matched as described above, they differed quite substantially in where the calories came from, i.e., did the calories come from processed or unprocessed food sources.

-When the researchers analysed the data, they noticed that when the participants were exposed to the processed diet condition, they consumed approximately 500 calories more each day compared to the unprocessed diet condition.
-During the processed diet condition, the participants also consumed 280 calories more worth of carbohydrates, 230 calories more worth of dietary fat, and slightly less protein than in the unprocessed food condition.
+When the researchers analysed the data, they noticed that when the participants were exposed to the processed diet condition, they consumed approximately 500 calories more each day than the unprocessed diet condition.
+During the processed diet condition, the participants also consumed 280 calories more worth of carbohydrates, 230 calories worth of dietary fat, and slightly less protein than in the unprocessed food condition.
 Something that caught my eye - and to be honest is quite surprising - was the observation that despite the overconsumption of calories when eating processed foods, the participants did not report differences in the pleasantness of the diet conditions, suggesting the differences in energy or calorie intake were not due to greater palatability (i.e., not due to the processed diet tasting nicer).

 So, what are the main takeaways from this study?